arxeiss/advent-of-code-2020/README.md

     - Run all tests with `make tests`
     - Run program with specified day and puzzle part: `go run . [day] [part]`

+## It is completed!
+But with some help

+I was able to manage all day's puzzles to get all **`50 stars`**.
+But it wouldn't be possible without some help from friends or the community.
+Some days I had trouble understanding the task, to understand what I should do.
+Some days I managed to do the test input, but it was too slow for real input.
+Or someday I just had no idea how to do it.

+### Big thanks to:
+ - YouTube channel of [TurkeyDev](https://www.youtube.com/watch?v=9yHIE6nP50c&list=PLL7ab2XZ_GU3DuxWKiy-Rcrv0ACPFNx96), was a big help when I got really stuck
+ - My friend [Kobzol](https://github.com/Kobzol), who helped me with performance during the days, when my code was slow.
+- The people on [AoC Reddit](https://www.reddit.com/r/adventofcode/) for getting some hints.

+### Days I got stuck and searched for the help

+- **Day 13** was the first struggling day.
+I had no idea about the Chinese Remainder Theorem.
+Thanks TurkeyDev for the hint and see [Day 13](/day13) for more info and study material.
+- On **Day 16**, I was implementing part 2 completely wrong, I had to use code from [CodingNagger](https://github.com/CodingNagger/advent-of-code-2020) as a debugger to find, where my mistake is.
+And also the inspiration.
+- The task for **Day 17** wasn't clear for me.
+I used Reddit hints to understand what I should do.
+- **Day 18** was really time-consuming.
+I wanted to do it the right way, not just the working way for AoC.
+Should be done properly with the [Shunting-Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
+- **Day 19** works just accidentally, see [Reddit Post](https://www.reddit.com/r/adventofcode/comments/kg9hal/2020_day_19_part_2_my_code_works_accidentally_i/)
+- I failed totally with **Day 21**.
+My code was totally wrong and I had to get inspiration on how to start the elimination and then start from scratch.
+- **Day 23** I used the help from **Kobzol**, as he suggested me to use the combination of `LinkedList` and `HashMap`.
+Otherwise, it would take many hours to solve.
+- And maybe some more, I just don't remember now.

 ## Days

 - [Day 1: Report Repair](/day1)